ahmed-debbech/uno_online/README.md

 # Uno Online!
 Is a minimal free Uno game online and multiplayer.
+**The project is postponed to a later time.

 ### How to use:
 There's no content hosted at the moment nor available domain.